 To change an entry, simply click it and make your corrections.
 To delete an entry, click the delete button to the right of the entry.

-Shortly after installing avast!
-Free Antivirus 2014, many users encounter notifications from avast!
-Software Updater: "The software update status of your computer is CRITICAL".
+Shortly after installing Avast Free Antivirus 2015, many users encounter notifications from Avast Software Updater: "Important updates for some programs are ready for installation".

-In such case, click Show details to open Software Updater.
+In such case, click Show updates to open Software Updater.

 This feature checks if there are any security updates available for most important programs, such as web browsers and common add-ons.
-Free version of avast! will not apply these updates automatically (only paid version of avast! does).
+Free version of Avast will not apply these updates automatically (only paid versions do).
 To get free automated updating, use Secunia PSI.

 Please note that most browsers have automatic updating function available.
-After updating a program manually, you can click Refresh in avast!
-Software Updater if the warning dialogs still appear.
+After updating a program manually, you can click Refresh in the bottom left of Avast Software Updater window if the warning dialogs still appear.

 If there is some software that you cannot or do not want to update, click the Ignore Updates link instead.

 To resume warnings about the program later, click Stop ignoring.

 To configure the feature, either click Settings button on the bottom left of Software Updater window, or click Settings in the left part of Avast user interface, open Tools tab and click Customize for Software Updater.

 To quickly disable Software Updater instead, set its switch to Off.
 As the feature is a part of Avast's new Smart scan, you might have to disable it there, too.